Rank-uniform local law for Wigner matrices: Stochastic Eigenstate Equation and proof of Theorem

 \subsubsection{$L^2$-bound}

-By standard finite speed propagation estimates (see \cite[Proposition 4.2, Lemmata 4.3--4.4]{2103.06730}), we conclude that \begin{lemma} Let \(0\le s_1\le s_2\le s_1+\ell N^{-1}\), and \(f\) be a function on \(\Lambda^n\), then for any \({\bm x}\in \Lambda^n\) supported on \(\mathcal{J}\) it holds
+By standard finite speed propagation estimates (see \cite[Proposition 4.2, Lemmata 4.3--4.4]{MR4413210}), we conclude that \begin{lemma} Let \(0\le s_1\le s_2\le s_1+\ell N^{-1}\), and \(f\) be a function on \(\Lambda^n\), then for any \({\bm x}\in \Lambda^n\) supported on \(\mathcal{J}\) it holds

-for any small \(\xi>0\). \end{lemma} In particular, this lemma shows that the observable $g_t$ and its short-range approximation $h_t$ are close to each other up to times $t\ll \ell/N$, hence to prove Proposition~\ref{pro:flucque} will be enough to estimate $h_t$.
+for any small \(\xi>0\).
+The implicit constant in~\eqref{eq:mainbthissec} depends on \(n\), \(\epsilon\), \(\delta\). \end{lemma} In particular, this lemma shows that the observable $g_t$ and its short-range approximation $h_t$ are close to each other up to times $t\ll \ell/N$, hence to prove Proposition~\ref{pro:flucque} will be enough to estimate $h_t$.
 First in Proposition~\ref{prop:mainimprov} below will prove a bound in $L^2$-sense that will be enhanced to an $L^\infty$ bound by standard parabolic regularity arguments.

 Define the event \(\widehat{\Omega}\) on which the local laws for certain products of resolvents and traceless matrices \(A\) hold, i.e.\ for a small \(\omega>2\xi>0\) we define